-Please complete the Class Rules and Expectation Form to demonstrate that you (both student and parent) have read and understand the course guidelines.
+HOMEWORK: Complete the Class Rules and Expectations Form to demonstrate that you (both student and parent) have read and understand the course guidelines.

-Please complete the Student Information Sheet to help me get a better idea of you as a person so that I can be better able to help you learn.
+HOMEWORK: Please complete the Student Information Sheet to help me get a better idea of you as a person so that I can be better able to help you learn.